Electrolytes Explained: Sodium vs Potassium vs Magnesium (When Each Matters)

 Do I need an electrolyte supplement every day?

 Not always.
-Needs change with sweat loss, diet, heat, and activity.
+Needs change with sweat loss, heat, activity, diet, and how much water you drink.
 Many people do best targeting electrolytes only when the context calls for it.

 Can drinking a lot of water make electrolytes worse?

 It can.
-High water intake without adequate sodium can dilute balance, especially if you’re also sweating or eating low salt.
+High water intake without enough sodium can push you toward dilution—especially if you’re also sweating or eating very low salt.

 Why do I get cramps even when I take magnesium?

-Cramps can involve sodium and potassium as well as magnesium, along with training load and hydration.
-If magnesium alone doesn’t help, check the broader electrolyte picture.
+Cramps can involve sodium and potassium as well as magnesium, plus training load and hydration.
+If magnesium alone doesn’t help, reassess the broader electrolyte picture.

 Not necessarily.
 Many blends are generic and may not match your situation.
 Targeting the dominant signal is usually more reliable than one-size-fits-all formulas.